 This course will immerse you in Biology, the prevalent, crucial language of life so when you encounter it, you can get a sense of what’s going on and even join the conversation.

 We will start by getting acquainted with the nature of scientific inquiry and the properties of life, and then examine a range of fundamental topics including ecology, cellular structure and function, genetics and evolution.
 Throughout the semester, laboratory activities, class discussions, videos and projects will give you ample opportunities to use the language you will be learning.
 While it takes years to gain fluency in biology, this class provides you with the chance to get talking.

-• Biology, 9th edition by Peter Raven (If you plan to continue the study of Biology beyond this course, you should consider purchasing the latest edition, which is the most current version).
+- Raven, P. H., et al. (2011).
+Biology.
+New York, NY, USA: McGraw-Hill, 9th edition.
+If you plan to continue the study of Biology beyond this course, you should consider purchasing the 10th edition, which is the most current version.

 Instructor’s slides, available on slideshare.net/apparentlyalbert/presentations

 Through this course, students will gain familiarity with fundamental concepts in biology that will enable them to understand and further explore a variety of biological phenomena.
 By the end of the course, diligent students should be (1) familiar with the mechanics of the scientific process, (2) able to explain a range of phenomena in terms of basic Biology concepts, and (3) comfortable pursuing the further Biology-related studies, should they choose to do so.

 Class time will be spent largely working in a flipped-classroom format, meaning students will be expected to come to class having done the reading and any homework assigned as preparation for class discussions and activities; accordingly, a large portion of the final grade will be based on participation and professionalism (see below).